MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-multiple-management-groups.md

 - Nonuniform resource distribution.
 Platform and workload resources for a single environment are deployed in the same Azure subscriptions.
 - Policy assignments with audit and deny effects that are assigned at the management group and subscription level.
 - Role-based access control (RBAC) role assignments for each subscription and resource group.
-- A hub virtual network for hybrid connectivity, such as VPN Gateway or ExpressRoute.
+- A hub virtual network, such as VPN Gateway or ExpressRoute, for hybrid connectivity.
 - A virtual network for each application environment.
 - Applications that are deployed into the respective subscription based on their environment classification, such as development, testing, or production.
 - Central control and operation by a central IT team.